 All Generators must install and have available field-excitation regulators, or equivalent electronic controls (voltage regulators).
-When a generator field-excitation regulator, or equivalent electronic control (voltage regulator) is replaced, and the replacement voltage regulator includes a Power System Stabilizer (PSS), the PSS should be commissioned and placed in service after notifying PJM using the email address MERC.Transmission.Planner@pim.com.
+When a generator field-excitation regulator, or equivalent electronic control (voltage regulator) is replaced, and the replacement voltage regulator includes a Power System Stabilizer (PSS), the PSS should be commissioned and placed in service after notifying PJM using the email address MERC.Transmission.Planner@pjm.com.
 The reactive output of the generator must be regulated in the manner specified by PJM and/or the Transmission Owner.
 PJM Transmission Owners must supply and communicate voltage schedules and a low and high voltage bandwidth to all Generation Owners in their zone and to PJM for applicable generators meeting the following criteria:

-- · individual generating units greater than 20 MVA - generators that aggregate to 75MVA or greater connected to a common bus - black start generators

-· any other Generation Owners that request a voltage schedule
+- · individual generating units greater than 20 MVA - generators that aggregate to 75MVA or greater connected to a common bus; for Mixed Technology Facilities, such aggregate quantity is calculated across all the generating units of all technology types connected to a common bus-e.g., the sum of all inverter MVA ratings sharing a Point Of Interconnection at the Mixed Technology Facility) - · black start generators - any other Generation Owners that request a voltage schedule